 - 11. Build the bridge rectifier using 1N4001 diodes.
 Use a transformer to float the entire function generator, and attach the oscilloscope ground as shown in the figure. - 12.
 Apply both a small and a large amplitude input voltage at 100 Hz and plot the input and output together.
 To get the input to the oscilloscope you will need to connect the second input probe and ground to the input through capacitors. - 13.
 What is different about this output, compared to the output of the half-wave rectifier? - 14.
 Attach a load and a large capacitor to the output.
 Size the resistor to get a timeconstant which is many times (10-100) the period of the output. - 15.
-Measure the ripple (AC couple) and compare to the theoretical prediction from class.
+Measure the ripple (AC couple) and compare to the theoretical which you derived (or looked up) before lab.

 - 16. Next, choose a resistor to make the time-constant only 2 times the period of the output, and repeat the measurement and calculation. - 17.
-Is the formula from class more accurate for large or small amplitude ripple?
+Is the formula for the ripple more accurate for large or small amplitude ripple?